 What is an Attic Fan?

 A whole house fan is a fan that exhausts air from the home, into the attic, and out the attic vents.
 An attic fan, on the other hand, is a fan that exhausts only attic air out of the attic vents.
-There are many types of attic fans such as; attic gable fans, roof mount attic fans, and solar attic fans.
+There are many types of attic fans such as; gable, roof mount, and solar.

 With energy costs higher than ever, many homeowners are looking for ways to reduce their bills while still keeping the whole house cool.
 Choosing a more energy-efficient air conditioner is one solution but for many homes, an even better solution is an attic exhaust fan.